xwojziarnik/cepik_app/README.md

             views.py
 ```

 Now, you can check if everything is correct.
+In this case:

+- check if you are in right directory (the same, where manage.py exists)
-In this case type command:
+- type command:

 ```
 python3 manage.py runserver     # using MacOS
 python manage.py runserver      # using Windows